funktionswerk/hapi-i18n/README.md

 );
 ```

-Now the requested locale is setted in the `lang` query parameter.
-You should request localized ressources with this example query :
+The requested locale can be passed with the `lang` query parameter.
+Example request:
 ```
 http://localhost/my/localized/resource?lang=fr.
 ```

 ## Define default locale

-If your requested locale is not found, the default locale is sellected.
+If your requested locale is not found, the default locale is selected.
 By default, the default locale is the first element in the `locales` option.
-But, you can specify this with the `defaultLocale` parameter :
+However, you can specify this with the `defaultLocale` parameter :

 ```js
 server.register(